rieckpil/progmot/content/post/writing-a-book-remotely.md

 Project to learn and will learning produce something

-## Getting Started with the book
+## Getting Started With Writing the Book

+Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
+We first sketched out a table of contents and started working on the different chapters in parallel.

+As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
+It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.

+I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/) and we saw the same benefits for this book.

 As this project was or all three of us a side-project and nothing we do full time, we all agreed that working with a formal publisher is no option for us.
-Setting deadlines and having to deliver a final piece on a given date was something we wanted to avoid.
+Setting deadlines and having to deliver a final piece on a given date was something we clearly wanted to avoid.

-As Tom already had self-published an eBook on Leanpub before, we went for Leanpub as their services are appeling for self-publishing tech authors:
+As Tom already had self-published an eBook on Leanpub before, we went for Leanpub as their services are appealing for self-publishing tech authors:

 - write the manuscript in Markdown
 - formatting comes automatically
 - direct integration with a GitHub repository
 - fair pricing with 80% royalties
+- payout via PayPal and support for multiple authors

 Release early and often.
-They favor the approach of giving access to a book early while its still in development.
+They favor the approach of giving access to a book early while it's still in development.

 SHOW progress bar

 We choose Leanpub as it's tech-friendly, easy-to-setup and great royalties.
-Leanpub is a self publishing platform mostly focussing on tech books.
+Leanpub is a self-publishing platform mostly focussing on tech books.

-To gain some traction and to see if there's interest for such a book, we started with a basic landing page and collecting email addresses for a mailing list.
+To gain some traction and to see if there's interest in such a book, we started with a basic landing page and collecting email addresses for a mailing list.

+On the XY of November 2020, we released the first manuscript.
+From this day forward it took us approximately two months for the next revision to be published.

+The final release was on August 2021.
+At the end we did some final checks for consistency, wording, and typos which took a little bit longer.

 Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people